 Something in me told me that Mom and Dad would likely not be thrilled with this, but I trusted David with every ounce of my being.
 He was my big brother.
 My protector.
 My teacher.
 This confidence in my big brother’s capabilities prompted my four-year-old version of “hell yeah!” to kick in immediately.

-I jumped over to his lap behind the big, freezing steering wheel with chrome trim, and put my mittened hands on the grips.
+I jumped over to his lap behind the big, freezing, chrome-trimmed steering wheel, and put my mittened hands on the grips.
 David pressed the clutch, shifted the gear stick, and tapped the gas.
 We lurched forward and he helped me crank the manual steering wheel to turn the corner around the house and down the drive.

 David was insanely smart and could fix (or hotwire) anything.
 He was the go-to guy everyone leaned on when no one else could figure it out.